-Detailed information about TMRS's fiduciary net position is available in the Schedule of Changes in Fiduciary Net Position, by Participating City.
-That report may be obtained tmrs.com.
+Detailed information about TMRS's fiduciary net position is available in a separately issued TMRS financial report.
+That report may be obtained on the internet at tmrs.com.

 Pension Expense and Deferred Outflows/Deferred Inflows of Resources Related to Pensions